 WITH LOVE AND CARE

-We are grateful to be able to include here selections in italics from the Martin Luther King, Jr. Day Address given at First Baptist Church, Chapel Hill, North Carolina on January 19, 2009, by Reverend Troy F. Harrison, Pastor, Israel Metropolitan CME Church and Advisory Board Chair for the Marian Cheek Jackson Center for Saving and Making History.
+We are grateful to be able to include here selections in quotation marks from the Martin Luther King, Jr. Day Address given at First Baptist Church, Chapel Hill, North Carolina on January 19, 2009, by Reverend Troy F. Harrison, former Pastor, Israel Metropolitan CME Church, and Advisory Board Chair for the Marian Cheek Jackson Center for Saving and Making History.